telerik/fiddler-everywhere-docs/rules-presets/filters/show-only-traffic-from-specific-processes.md

 position: 30
 ---

-# Showing Only Traffic from Specific Processes
+# Showing Traffic Only from Specific Processes

-By default, when Fiddler Everywhere acts as an intermediate proxy, it will capture and show all traffic that goes through the system proxy.
+By default, when Fiddler Everywhere acts as an intermediate proxy, it captures and shows all traffic that goes through the system proxy.
 That could overwhelm users as the captured traffic could contain thousands of sessions from multiple applications running in the background.
-Almost every modern-day application makes some request, so you will notice traffic from all sorts of processes and applications like antivirus tools, firewalls, mail and chat clients, IDEs, and even software for maintaining your keyboard's RGB lights can issue an HTTP request.
+Almost every modern-day application makes some request, so you will notice traffic from all sorts of processes and applications like antivirus tools, firewalls, mail and chat clients, IDEs, and even the software for maintaining your keyboard's RGB lights.

 With Fiddler Everywhere, you can easily create a rule to show traffic from specific processes and applications.

 ## Creating a "Show Only Traffic from Specific Processes" Rule